Koenkk/zigbee2mqtt.io/docs/information/mqtt_topics_and_message_structure.md

 ```

 ## zigbee2mqtt/bridge/config/remove
 Allows you to remove devices from the network.
 Payload should be the `friendly_name`, e.g. `0x00158d0001b79111`.
-On successful remove a [`device_removed`](https://www.zigbee2mqtt.io/information/mqtt_topics_and_message_structure.html#zigbee2mqttbridgelog) message is send.
+On successful remove a [`device_removed`](https://www.zigbee2mqtt.io/information/mqtt_topics_and_message_structure.html#zigbee2mqttbridgelog) message is sent.

 ## zigbee2mqtt/bridge/config/ban
 Allows you to ban devices from the network.
 Payload should be the `friendly_name`, e.g. `0x00158d0001b79111`.
-On successful ban a [`device_banned`](https://www.zigbee2mqtt.io/information/mqtt_topics_and_message_structure.html#zigbee2mqttbridgelog) message is send.
+On successful ban a [`device_banned`](https://www.zigbee2mqtt.io/information/mqtt_topics_and_message_structure.html#zigbee2mqttbridgelog) message is sent.

 ## zigbee2mqtt/bridge/config/whitelist
 Allows you to whitelist devices in the network.
 Payload should be the `friendly_name`, e.g. `0x00158d0001b79111`.
-On successful ban a [`device_whitelisted`](https://www.zigbee2mqtt.io/information/mqtt_topics_and_message_structure.html#zigbee2mqttbridgelog) message is send.
+On successful whitelisting a [`device_whitelisted`](https://www.zigbee2mqtt.io/information/mqtt_topics_and_message_structure.html#zigbee2mqttbridgelog) message is sent.
 Note that when devices are whitelisted, all device which are not whitelisted will be removed from the network.

 ## zigbee2mqtt/bridge/config/rename
 Allows you to change the `friendly_name` of a device on the fly.